-company, since 2017 and Chairman of the Board of Kellogg since 2018.
+Mr. Cahillane has been President and Chief Executive Officer of Kellogg Company ("Kellogg"), a global snacks, cereal and frozen foods company, since 2017 and Chairman of the Board of Kellogg since 2018.
 Prior to joining Kellogg, from 2014 to 2017, Mr. Cahillane served as President and Chief Executive Officer of The Nature's Bounty Co. ("Nature's Bounty").
-Mr. Cahillane previously spent seven years with The Coca-Cola Company ("Coca-Cola") culminating as Executive Vice President of Coca-Cola and President of Coca-Cola
+Mr. Cahillane previously spent seven years with The Coca-Cola Company ("Coca-Cola") culminating as Executive Vice President of Coca-Cola and President of Coca-Cola Americas.
+Prior to that, Mr. Cahillane served as President of various Coca-Cola operating groups.

-Enterprise Leadership Extensive operational leadership experience through service as President and Chief Executive Officer of Kellogg and Nature's Bounty
+Extensive operational leadership experience through service as President and Chief Executive Officer of Kellogg and Nature's Bounty and as head of various operating groups at Coca-Cola.